Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 History of the Logo for World Day of Prayer

-This very unique logo was created by women of Ireland, and adopted as the international symbol for World Day of Prayer in 1982.
+This beautifully unique logo was created by women of Ireland, and adopted as the international symbol for World Day of Prayer in 1982.
 It is a design with symbols meaningful to many cultures superimposed on one another.
 Some of those symbols are the circle and the Celtic cross, arrows from north, south, east, and west converging as if toward the center of a compass, and persons kneeling in prayer, all superimposed on a globe.
 These symbols simultaneously indicate unity and diversity.

 My Prayer Beads

 Prayer beads are not required for Protestant Christians, but I have found that they help me to stay focused.
 It is so easy to let your mind wander to other things such as what you need to do today, what will you make for dinner, whether that report will be done on time; the list is endless.
-Having something meaningful to me, to hold in my hands, helps me to focus.
+Having something meaningful to me to hold in my hands helps me to focus.
 If you have problems staying focused, especially if prayer and meditation are new to you, you may want to try using prayer beads.

 Taking time from your day, preferably your morning, to chat with God, and especially to listen, just listen, can change your entire day.
 You will find that it can change your attitude, and that your day will go much more smoothly because you began on a positive note.

 Thank you for visiting.
 If you did not already know about this special day, I hope you found it both informative and helpful.
 I also hope it has inspired you to participate in this very important worldwide day of prayer.

 Feel free to leave your comments and let me know you dropped by for a visit.
 I encourage you to recognize World Day of Prayer in your own way or to start (or participate in) a recognition program at your own church or synagogue.
 Grace and peace to you.